leancodepl/corelibrary/docs/guides/advanced/v8_migration_guide.md

 [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) is deprecated.
 Migrate your application to [Azure Workload Identity](https://azure.github.io/azure-workload-identity/docs/) and adjust `DefaultLeanCodeCredential` configuration to use the new version.

+### Firebase Cloud Messaging

+In 8.0, handling of FCM registrations/tokens has been reworked.
+Taking advantage of EF's delete-by-query and raw SQL support, separate per-database implementations of token entity and store have been merged back into one that supports both SQL Server and PostgreSQL (and other databases that support SQL `MERGE` statements).
+Furthermore, the token entity has been made generic on `UserId` type which had to be propagated to token store and `FCMClient` classes.

+In order to upgrade to this new implementation:

+1. Remove references to `LeanCode.Firebase.FCM.SqlServer` and `LeanCode.Firebase.FCM.PostgreSql` packages.
+2. Change service registation to `services.AddFCM<TUserId>(fcm => fcm.AddTokenStore<TDbContext>());`, where `TUserId` is the type of your `UserId` (most likely `Guid` if you're upgrading from pre-8.0) and `TDbContext` is the `DbContext` that contains the table for token storage (e.g. `CoreDbContext`).
+3. In your `TDbContext` class, change the type of token entity class to `PushNotificationTokenEntity<TUserId>`, e.g. `public DbSet<PushNotificationTokenEntity<Guid>> PushNotificationTokens => Set<PushNotificationTokenEntity<Guid>>();`.
+Then, in `OnModelCreating` change the call to former token class `Configure` method into `modelBuilder.ConfigurePushNotificationTokenEntity<TUserId>(setTokenColumnMaxLength: value);`.
+It is recommended to use `setTokenColumnMaxLength: true` for SQL Server and `setTokenColumnMaxLength: false` for PostgreSQL.
+4. Generate a database migration for your `TDbContext`.
+This is required because new `PushNotificationTokenEntity<TUserId>` no longer has `Id` column and instead uses `{ UserId, Token }` pair as primary (composite) key.
+5. Change references to `IPushNotificationTokenStore` in your code into `IPushNotificationTokenStore<TUserId>` and references to `FCMClient` into `FCMClient<TUserId>`.